-The LiDAR survey utilized Leica ALS50 Phase II and ALS 60 sensors in a Cessna Caravan 208B (dual-mounted 9/15/10).
-The sensors operate with Automatic Gain Control (AGC) for intensity correction.
-Depending on acquisition day weather and terrain, the Leica systems were set to acquire from $\geq$ 83,000 to 105,900 laser pulses per second (i.e., 83 - 105.9 kHz pulse rate) and flown at 900-1300 meters above ground level (AGL), capturing a scan angle of $\pm$ 14° from nadir.
-These settings were developed to yield points with an average native pulse density of $\geq$ 8 pulses per square meter over terrestrial surfaces.
+The LiDAR survey utilized a Leica ALS50-II sensor in a Cessna Caravan 208B.
+Depending on acquisition day, weather, and terrain, the Leica systems were set to acquire 105,000 laser pulses per second (i.e.105 kHz pulse rate) and flown at 900 meters above ground level (AGL), capturing a scan angle of $\pm 14^{\circ}$ from nadir.
+These settings were developed to yield points with an average native pulse density of $\geq 8$ pulses per square meter over terrestrial surfaces.
 It is not uncommon for some types of surfaces (e.g. dense vegetation or water) to return fewer pulses than the laser originally emitted.
 These discrepancies between 'native' and 'delivered' density will vary depending on terrain, land cover, and the prevalence of water bodies.